andrew/ultimate-awesome/README.md

 - [OpenGL-Guide](https://github.com/mikeroyal/OpenGL-Guide) - OpenGL Guide.
 - [PyTorch-Guide](https://github.com/mikeroyal/PyTorch-Guide) - PyTorch Guide.
 - [awesome-snowpack](https://github.com/rajasegar/awesome-snowpack) - Awesome list of Snowpack resources.
-- [awesome-darknet](https://github.com/shadawck/awesome-darknet) - Networks and Tools that are used to access and navigate on "darknets".
 - [awesome-climate-tech](https://github.com/thomkrupa/awesome-climate-tech) - A collection of awesome things regarding the Climate tech ecosystem.
 - [Awesome-Machine-learning-for-discovery-of-physical-laws](https://github.com/usccolumbia/Awesome-Machine-learning-for-discovery-of-physical-laws) - A curated list of awesome resources on using machine learning and data science for discovery of physical laws.
 - [awesome-arma3](https://github.com/veteran29/awesome-arma3) - Curated list of awesome Arma 3 missions and addons.